 Regularly check fixtures growing alongside small shrubs, flowers, and trees as their growth obstructs and potentially damages fixtures.
 Cut or trim tree branches and leaves blocking illumination and position fixtures to obtain the best light.

 Wiring systems are intended to be underground.
 Check for cables and wires exposed to avoid guests, gardeners or pets from accidentally tripping over or damaging electrical wiring.
 Compromised wires should be repaired or replaced before burying.

 Debris like dirt and mud, and fallen branches and leaves can block or partially cover fixtures.
 Cobwebs, nests or wasp nests hinder fixture lighting.

 Check for inoperative or dimmed bulb.
 Bulbs with dimmed lighting are easily spotted.
 Consider replacing these bulbs before they burn out completely, particularly along walking pathways, steps or walkways that can pose a hazard.

 10. Inspect Operational Control Systems and Automatic Timing Settings

 Fixtures are designed with programmable controlled systems and timers to brighten outdoor lighting systems.
 Damaged operational control systems and automatic timers are noticed when bulb lighting is not in accordance with other bulbs.
 Replace or install new bulbs as needed.

 Florida’s Leader in Outdoor Lighting | Lanai Lights

 Outdoor LED Lighting Systems are an investment worth protecting.
-Lanai Lights has long been providing premium LED lighting products and affordable maintenance services to residents and commercial businesses in Florida and Houston, Texas.
+Lanai Lights has long been providing premium LED lighting products and affordable maintenance services to residents and commercial businesses in Florida.